vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 In this task, you will use Azure CLI commands and the ADT Explorer sample app to upload the models included in the **Allfiles\Labs\19-Azure Digital Twins\Final\Models** folder.

-1. Open a command prompt window.
+1. Open a Windows Command Prompt window.

 1. To ensure that you are using correct Azure account credentials, login to Azure using the following command:

     ```powershell
     az login
     ```

+1. When prompted, enter the Azure account credentials that you are using for this lab.

 1. At the command prompt, to upload the **Cheese Factory Interface**, enter the following command: